 I was right there with them thinking I could worm out of everything that sounded like a lot of work.
 I couldn't.
 I didn't.
 And it wasn't until I learned that my shit didn't smell like roses enough to at least give those hard ideas a shot that I started writing well enough that people around me began to take me seriously.
 The minute I wasn't too good for all that advice–like almost that day–my writing went to the next level.

 3- It's going to take more than you think.

 Oh young Chris.
 Oh darling, tender, young Chris.
 My sweet summer child.
 That idea in your head that of course it is going to take work (of course!) and then you imagine a montage of "Hard Work™" and spend a year writing a manuscript and surely now you're ready to be published and paid, right?

-Whatever concessions young writers make in their heads that "Don't be ridiculous.
+Whatever concessions young writers make in their heads, they still seem to egregiously lowball the final analysis. ("Don't be ridiculous.
 Of course it's going to take a lot of work.
 I know that.
 Pfffft.
-Of course I know that."
-They still seem to egregiously lowball the final analysis.
+Of course I know that.
+I'm prepared to work hard for at least a couple of years.
+Maybe even.....what?
+HOW LONG????
+ARE YOU FUCKING KIDDING ME????")